 - Mobile Banking.
 With the mobile app for iPhone or Android devices, you can deposit checks, pay bills, or transfer money to another individual using Zelle.

 - Bill Pay.
 The Liquid card comes with access to Chase’s bill pay service–the same bill pay provided to checking account customers.
 You can pay just about anyone, including those that require paper checks.
 Chase will send them for you.

 - Free ATM Transactions.
 Chase Liquid can be used at Chase ATMs for free for withdrawals or to check balances.
 While less than the MoneyPass network, Chase is close with 15,000 ATM locations.

-Although the Chase Liquid card has a monthly fee of $4.95, that may be the only fee you’ll pay.
+Although the Chase Liquid card has a monthly fee of $4.95, it can be waived for existing Chase customers.
+If you have a Chase checking account that you link to your Liquid card, there’s no monthly fee, which is what puts it on our list of free prepaid debit cards.
+Even if you don’t qualify to waive the fee, the monthly fee may be the only fee you’ll need to pay with the Chase prepaid card.
 There are no ATM fees at Chase ATMs and cash loads at Chase branches are free.
 There are no transaction fees with the card, and you can get it online for free.

 The card charges $2.50 for ATM withdrawals or balance checks at non-Chase ATMs.

 There is one fee to note.
 Chase Liquid charges $12 if you deposit a check that’s returned.
 Like the Liquid card’s check deposits, many other prepaid cards offer free check deposit.
 The difference is that most prepaid cards won’t reject a check once it’s made available for spending on the card.
 That means there’s never a returned check charge.
 But it’s slow.
 It takes 10 days.
 With Chase, a check may be available by the next business day, but there’s the risk that Chase will reject it later (typically for insufficient funds) and charge you a big fee.